Fortuz/mecanumbot/README.md

 - [ ] Documentation
 - [ ] Include image of the robot
 - [ ] Include image of the arhitecture
+- [ ] Check LIDAR
+- [ ] Check Camera
+- [ ] Include Grabber and Camera moving motors into the microcontroller code

 ## Project